Beetrack/beetrack.github.io/_posts/2017-7-12-Truth-About-AWS-DMS.md

 ![AWS DMS](https://pbs.twimg.com/media/CnRPccHUIAAdXrU.jpg)

-At first when we heard of AWS [Managed Database Migration Service (DMS)](https://aws.amazon.com/es/dms/), we got pretty existed.
-The idea of a managed service that could migrate all of our data without having any downtime sounded to good to be true... and it was.
+At first when we heard of AWS [Managed Database Migration Service (DMS)](https://aws.amazon.com/es/dms/), we got pretty exited.
+The idea of a managed service that could migrate all of our data without having any downtime sounded too good to be true... and it was.

 The need for doing the migration was to move our old MySQL database hosted in AWS [Relational Database Service (RDS)](https://aws.amazon.com/es/rds/), into another RDS instance, but locating it inside a [Virtual Private Cloud (VPC)](https://aws.amazon.com/es/vpc/), this way the database would be more secure because it would only be accessible to servers through a local network and it wouldn't have a direct access to the internet.